burlachenkok/exploring-python3/python_details.md

 ## Introspection of various Information

-One way to get information about interpreter version:
+One way to get information about the interpreter version:
 ```bash
 python --version
 ```

-Collect information about installed interpreter and system from the intepreter itself:
+Collect information about the installed interpreter and system from the interpreter itself:
 ```python
 import os, platform, socket
 print("==================================================")